seamaster300/MeshBank-documentation/Roadmap.md

 # MeshBank Software Roadmap
 This document outlines the development plan from a high level and will be updated as progress is made towards beta release.

 **Everything contained in this document is in draft form and subject to change at any time and provided for information purposes only.
 MeshBank does not gaurantee the accuracy of the information contained in this roadmap and the information is provided "as is" with no representations or warranties, express or implied.**

 ## Phase 1 - Initiation
 ### Why this project?
 MeshBank aims to create the most powerful infrastructure for decentralized banking applications.
 We are a blockchain based community that is entirely self governed by MeshDAO, the decentralized autonomous organization.
 MeshBank is entirely self governed by investors, developers and those who utilize the platform.
 Anyone can create proposals that get reviewed by investors monthly, investors vote on if MeshDAO should, or should not fund the proposal.
 Investors have weighted votes based on the number of elegible validators.

 ### Is it feasible?
 Yes.

 ### Who are possible partners in the project?
 Banking institutions, credit card processors, financial companies, ecommerce platforms

 ### What should the results be?
-1. MeshDAO is a decentralized autonomous organization that employs real world employees that power the business.
+1. MeshDAO is a group of investors that fairly control shares of the company.
+Those shares can be used to vote on decisions that MeshDAO makes.  that that power the business.
 2. MeshWallet allows transacting instantly, privately, and securely
 3. MeshCore can be installed with one command on a clean server.
 MeshBank has staff and developers that are specifically trained to help customers setup MeshCore properly.
 If we setup the account, we manage that server indefinately for the client.
 3. Desktop application that allows users to send, receive, and invest in MeshBank's infrastructure (instant transactions, private "zk-snarks protocol", secure)